wanghaisheng/prince_collection_astro/src/content/blog/post-test-one.md

   </div>
 </div>

-## HTML image using figure and caption
+## HTML images using figure and caption

 If desired you can copy/paste the `<figcaption> `element which adds a text description of the image just below it.
 It isn't necessary and if used needs to be added to every other image in the grid so it doesn't a) look imbalanced, and b) misalign spacing.